zerotier/libzt/API.md

 `zts_start(char *path, void (*userCallbackFunc)(struct zts_callback_msg*), int port)`

-At this stage if a cryptograph identity doesn't already exist, it will generate a new one and store it on disk, the node's address (commonly referred to as `nodeId`) will be derived from this identity and will be presented to you upon receiving the `ZTS_EVENT_NODE_ONLINE` shown below.
+At this stage, if a cryptographic identity for this node does not already exist, it will generate a new one and store it on disk, the node's address (commonly referred to as `nodeId`) will be derived from this identity and will be presented to you upon receiving the `ZTS_EVENT_NODE_ONLINE` shown below.

 *NOTE: The first argument `path` is a path where you will allow ZeroTier to store its automatically-generated cryptographic identity files (`identity.public` and `identity.secret`), these files are your keys to communicating on the network.
 Keep them safe and keep them unique.
 If any two nodes are online using the same identities you will have a bad time.
 The second argument `userCallbackFunc` is a function that you specify to handle all generated events for the life of your program (see below):*